 Exit Sub

-As a result, the code will extract the Employee Name from the “Sample Dataset” workbook as demonstrated in the following image.
+The code extracts the Employee Name from the “Sample Dataset” workbook:

-How to Use VBA VLookup Function with Table Array in Excel
+How to Use the VBA VLookup Function with a Table Array in Excel

 Steps: